 Applications for River Network assistance to develop a CWCB grant application for Stream Management Plans in 2020 are now up.
 More information can be found in the “Resource Files” at the bottom of this page.
 Due Feburary 15, 2020.

-In 2016, the State of Colorado adopted the Colorado Water Plan which sets forth a water management roadmap to achieve a productive economy, vibrant and sustainable cities, productive agriculture, a strong environment, and a robust recreation industry.
-Specific to protecting and enhancing stream flows, the plan calls for 80 percent of locally prioritized rivers to be covered by Stream Management Plans by 2030.
-This goal builds upon years of conversation, research and some action to build a methodology to develop data-driven water management and physical project recommendations capable of protecting or enhancing environmental and recreational values on streams and rivers.
+In 2016, the State of Colorado adopted Colorado’s Water Plan which creates a water management roadmap to achieve a productive economy, vibrant and sustainable cities, productive agriculture, a strong environment, and a robust recreation industry.
+Specific to protecting and enhancing stream flows, the plan calls for 80 percent of locally prioritized rivers to be covered by Stream Management Plans (SMPs) by 2030.
+SMPs develop data-driven water management and physical project recommendations capable of protecting or enhancing environmental and recreational values on streams and rivers.

-In 2017, the State of Colorado allocated $5 million to a grant program to develop projects and plans that protect or restore watershed health and stream function.
+The State of Colorado allocates $5 million annually to a grant program to develop projects and plans that protect or restore watershed health and stream function.
 This funding has kick-started local interest across Colorado to develop Stream Management Plans.

-To address this gap, River Network, with support from the Colorado Water Conservation Board, the Gates Family Foundation and the Nature Conservancy, has launched a two-year project to enlarge the pipeline of local coalitions that are interested, ready and capable of undertaking stream management plans.
+River Network, with support from the Colorado Water Conservation Board and the Gates Family Foundation, has been enlarging the pipeline of local coalitions that are interested, ready and capable of undertaking stream management plans.

 The project focuses on three areas:

 |Educate a broad constituency on what a stream management plan is, how and why communities undertake them and what lessons they’ve learned||In Spring 2019, River Network launched coloradosmp.org, a guide to implementing SMPs|